 Written By: Autumn Enloe, MS, RD, LD, CLT

-More than ever, people are looking to the nutrition label to verify if a product is healthy for them, so knowing what to look for exactly is essential.
+More than ever, people are looking to nutrition labels to verify if a product is healthy for them.

 It can be easy to get tricked into marketing on the front of a package, so reading the components and ingredients on the back of a label will help you make better-informed decisions.